grimme-lab/MindlessGen/README.md

 ```
 pre-commit install
 ```
-Before pushing a commit to the repository, please run also the optional tests, which depend on external dependencies like xtb, via
+Before pushing a commit to the repository, please run also the optional tests, which depend on external dependencies like `xtb`, via
 ```
 pytest -vv --optional
 ```